spragud2/fastaN/README.md

 ['ATCG','NNNNNNNNN','AA','N','TAAG', ...]

-Useful for sequence with large unannotated regions
+Useful for sequence with large unannotated regions when you are interested in doing more than simply removing the unannotated regions